taraCodeNa/uphbt-requirements/README.md

   * "Guide me through setting up an Angular v20 project to implement the client-side of the Authorization Code Flow with PKCE for authentication, where the backend handles JWTs and issues an HttpOnly session cookie to the frontend for XSS protection.
 Show the redirect to the backend's authorization endpoint and handling the callback."
   * "Provide an Angular `AuthService` example that manages user login and logout by initiating redirects and clearing session state, without directly handling JWT Access or Refresh Tokens in JavaScript."
   * "Generate an Angular HTTP Interceptor that detects 401 Unauthorized responses and redirects the user to the login page, as the backend is managing tokens via an HttpOnly session cookie.
 Explain why explicit JWT attachment is not needed here."
-  * "How to implement Angular Route Guards to protect routes, by checking the user's authentication status based on a session cookie (e.g., by calling a backend `/me` endpoint)."
+  * "How to implement Angular Route Guards to protect routes, by checking the user's authentication status based on a session cookie (e.g., by making a lightweight API call to a `/me` endpoint)."
   * "How to integrate `ngx-translate` into an Angular v20 project, including setting up translation files and using the translate pipe/service."
   * "Show an Angular Reactive Form for user login with client-side validation and Angular Material components."
   * "How to configure the **Angular CLI development server to serve the application over HTTPS** using a self-signed certificate, and how to configure API proxying for HTTPS backend endpoints."